Top 5 Reasons To Skip Alcohol for Sperm Health

 There is a grey area regarding the quantity of alcohol you can consume.
 Not everyone who drinks alcohol faces male infertility.

-So, the take-home points are:
+So, the take-home points regarding alcohol and sperm are:

 - Do not indulge in binge-drinking.